-We have an additional provision map within school which records individual/group support.
-We modify this provision map regularly, and it changes every half term, as our learners and their needs change.
-Our provision map is shared with Governors who are able to ensure that we monitor the impact of these interventions on learning across the school.
+Our provision map is shared with Governors who are able to ensure that we monitor the impact of these interventions on learning across the school and check that it makes a difference to the progress of children with SEND.

 We are committed to ensuring the well-being of all our SEND pupils.
 This includes having an awareness of mental health issues and ensuring bullying does not occur.
 Once a week an assembly takes place in which children are given the opportunity to celebrate personal achievement.
 'Circle assemblies' are sometimes used to discuss pupil concerns/opinions in relation to a specific topic.
-The children gather in mixed age groups and the discussion is led by a Year Six pupil.
-The views are studied by staff and acted on accordingly.

 The Thrive Approach has been in place since September 2016.
-Four trained practitioners screen pupils, by year group, to assess their emotional well-being, and if appropriate, will then offer individual and group programmes.
+There are four trained practitioners on the staff.
+We use the Boxall Profile and the Leuven Scale to assess the Children's emotional well-being, and if appropriate, will then offer individual and group programmes.